eus-lwq/leximind/README.md

 - **Learning rate**: After testing several values in the range of 1e-4 to 1e-5, we selected 5e-5, which provided fast convergence without oscillations.
 We used a linear learning rate scheduler with warmup ratio 0.03 and gradient clipping (max_grad_norm=0.3).
 - **Epochs**: We trained for 1.5 epochs on a 60,000-sample dataset (QACode), balancing underfitting risk and cost.

-## 4.4 Justification of Modeling Choices
+## 4.4 Model Optimizations for training

 To train LLaMA-3-8B-Instruct model, we applied several strategies to decrease the training time and try to make a balance between model performance and training time.